kayliryan/everything-is-vine/journals/kayli.md

 ## September 1, 2022

+* Expanding Reducer Functionality

+Today I added a Reducer case that allows for a customer to update the quantity of the wine in their cart in real time.
+The new value automatically gets updated in the appropriate cartItem state and the UI displays new total prices based on the new quantities.

+Today I learned more about useEffect and how to ensure the code you have inside of it won't execute on first render

+## August 31, 2022

 * Setting up Redux Persist

 Today I got Redux Persist up and running to address the problem of items in our Shopping Cart being deleted on refresh.
 Implementation solved this problem but a new one arose because of how Redux Persist heavily relies on caching.
 The new problem was that once a GET call had been made to a URL through our SalesAPI, it cached the data from that URL and never bothered to make the GET call again to see if the data from our microservice had been changed.
 I fixed this problem by blacklisting the salesAPI reducer from Redux Persist, forcing Redux to make a call to our microservice each time the page is rendered.

-Today I learned how complex Redux is and why it's generally only used for medium to large sized applications
+Today I learned how complex Redux is and why it's generally only used for medium to large sized applications.

 ## August 30, 2022